-This emotion will connect your inner foodie with Vigo local and genuine gastronomy, lead you to secret places in town and meet different personalities and artists.
+We are foodies, and we love to share our treasures with our guests!
+This tour will connect your inner foodie with Vigo´s local and genuine gastronomy, lead you to secret places in town and meet different personalities.

 Our chef and media professional will take you through our culinary heritage.
 While having a glass of Rías Baixas wine, we will chat about food, wine, traveling, life, and who knows!
 Laughing is guaranteed!

-This emotion includes:
+This tour includes:

 How to get to Vigo?
 It´s easy!Please click here for full details.

-We kindly ask you to book with at least 72 hours advance.
+We kindly ask you to book with at least 24 hours advance.
 If you wish to join us after please email us.

 Dress standard: Comfortable clothes and walking shoes are recommended.
 We also recommend you bring a bottle of water, sunscreen, and a hat during the summer months.
 Winters are not cold but they are rainy so that a raincoat might be necessary!

 Have you heard about San Simón Island?

 Board a regular ship from the port to this tiny Island with plenty of history.
 Although inhabited from Prehistory to the Roman occupation of the Iberian Peninsula, it was the Templar Knights who rescued it from the map, with the founding of a monastery in the 12th century, which later passed to the order of the Franciscans.
 Centuries later, the island passed into the hands of Isabella the Catholic.
 The famous corsair Francis Drake sacked the Island of San Simón at the end of the 16th century.
 This was one of the most relevant historical events on the island.